Yonatan228/DATA-SCIENCE-PROJECT_Music-Genre-Classification_Lyrics-based/README.md

 Hello,

-It took me quit some time to find an idea for my project in data science but i finaly decided to try building a word based machine learning model.
+It took me quit some time to find an idea for my project in data science but i finaly decided to try building a language based machine learning model.
-I thought about news topic classifier at first but music lyrics sounded more fun.

 ### Acknoledgement